sonalika1512/Wanderlust_project/README.md

 - <b>Open the below ports in security group of master machine and also attach same security group to Jenkins worker node (We will create worker node shortly)</b>
 ![image](https://github.com/user-attachments/assets/4e5ecd37-fe2e-4e4b-a6ba-14c7b62715a3)

-> [!Note]
-> We are creating this master machine because we will configure Jenkins master, eksctl, EKS cluster creation from here.

 Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.